computational-ecology-lab/computational-ecology-lab.github.io/_members/fele.md

 linkedin:
 github:
 orcid:
+description: "Marco is a joint PhD student with the [SHOAL group](https://www.shoalgroup.org/) supervised by [Dr Andrew King](https://www.swansea.ac.uk/staff/a.j.king/).

-description: "I graduated in Ecology and Evolution at the university of Groningen and did my thesis at the University of Lausanne, investigating collective decision-making in ants using individual-based simulations.
+I graduated in Ecology and Evolution at the university of Groningen and did my thesis at the University of Lausanne, investigating collective decision-making in ants using individual-based simulations.

 In Swansea, I am investigating the collective behavior of different model species, to see how individual heterogeneity impacts group behaviour.
 I plan to implement some of the insights gained form studying biological systems in robotic swarms.